Rel1cx/eslint-react/packages/eslint-plugin-react/src/rules/no-namespace.md

 <!-- end auto-generated rule header -->

+## Rule category

+Correctness.

+## What it does

+Enforces the absence of a namespace in React elements.

+## Why is this bad?

-Enforces the absence of a namespace in React elements, such as with `svg:circle`, as they are not supported in React.
+Namespaces, such as with `svg:circle` are not supported in React.

-## Rule Details
+## Examples

 ### ❌ Incorrect